jaenalaripin/Portfolio-Projects/Bike_Sharing_Cyclistic_Report_2024_02_15_v01.md

 datasets have a different name because Cyclistic is a fictional company.
 For the purposes of this case study, the datasets are appropriate and will enable us to answer the business questions.
 The data has been made available by Motivate International Inc. under this [license](https://divvybikes.com/data-license-agreement).)
 We downloaded only the data sets from 2019.
-The data are divided into 4 quarters per year (Q1, Q2, Q3, and Q4).
+The data are divided into 4 quarters (Q1, Q2, Q3, and Q4).

 <a id="cell3"></a>